cwilsono/cwilsono/README.md

 <div>
-    <h1 aling ="center">Hi 👋, I'm Wilson</h1>
+    <h1 text aling = "center">Hi 👋, I'm Wilson</h1>
-    <h3 aling = "center">I am passionate about technology and the world of possibilities that programming presents, a fan of Iro Man.
+    <h3 text aling = "center">I am passionate about technology and the world of possibilities that programming presents, a fan of Iro Man.
     </h3>
 </div>